YosysHQ-Docs/yosys-cmd-ref/source/cmd/async2sync.rst

         a reset deasserts with the clock edge, then the FF output will still drive the reset value in the next cycle regardless of the data-in value at the time of the clock edge.

+            -nolower
+                Do not automatically run 'chformal -lower' to lower $check cells.